codemeta/codemeta/docs/faq.md

 Please contact us if you want a new format to be added to CodeMeta.

-# CodeMeta for repository managers
+# CodeMeta for repository managers, publishers, information science

-You can make use of CodeMeta's Rosetta Stone quality to figure out suitable standards for your own metadata schema.
+You can make use of CodeMeta's Rosetta Stone quality to figure out suitable standards for your own metadata schema, and make it work with other schemas.

 # Contributers, funders, acknowledgments, etc.